Authorization application and Experimental follow-up

 • The species, age, sex and identification of the animal

-• The procedures carried out and data collected
+• The procedures conducted

 • The analgesia protocol used